FARM: Few-shot Adaptive Malware Family Classification under Concept Drift: Methodology

 Next, for each sample \( x \in C_i \), we compute the squared Euclidean distance between the sample’s embedding and its cluster centroid:

 The threshold \( \tau_i \) for cluster \( C_i \) is defined as the maximum distance between any in-cluster sample and the cluster centroid:

-This threshold \( \tau_i \) effectively defines the radius of the smallest hypersphere that encompasses all members of cluster \( C_i \), excluding outliers identified by DBSCAN.
-During inference, a new sample \( x_{\text{new}} \) is embedded via \( f(x_{\text{new}}) \) and assigned to the closest cluster \( C_i \) only if:
+This threshold \( \tau_i \) defines a cluster-specific acceptance boundary around the centroid of \( C_i \), determined by the maximum distance of its non-outlier members in the embedding space.
+During inference, a new sample \( x_{\text{new}} \) is mapped to \( f(x_{\text{new}}) \) and assigned to the cluster with the nearest centroid only if:

-Otherwise, it is rejected as an outlier or flagged for further analysis.
-This strategy enables a principled, data-driven approach to defining class boundaries and integrates naturally with the metric space learned by the triplet autoencoder.
+Otherwise, it is rejected as an outlier and flagged for further analysis.
+This strategy provides a lightweight, data-driven approximation for cluster assignment that is consistent with the metric space learned by the triplet autoencoder.